crashALot/CS162_P1_Langtons_Ant/README.md

 # CS162_P1_Langtons_Ant
-In this project, I try to simulate Langton’s Ant.
+In this project, I simulate Langton’s Ant.
 You can find out more about it here on Wikipedia:

 https://en.wikipedia.org/wiki/Langton%27s_ant.